Faith Stowers Says Jax Taylor Should Be Fired From ‘Vanderpump Rules’: ‘He’s Said Very, Very Mean Things’

 Faith also claimed that after Jax’s car went missing, she was accused of grand theft auto by some cast members.

 Jax went so far as to tweet about the false charges against Faith.
-But the former SURver noted that Jax himself was arrested for stealing sunglasses in an early Vanderpump Rules episode, and she wondered why he would false accusations against her without getting the true story.
+But the former SURver noted that Jax himself was arrested for stealing sunglasses in an early Vanderpump Rules episode, and she wondered why he would make false accusations against her without getting the true story.

 Faith told Us Weekly that she thinks original cast members Stassi and Kristen will “benefit” from being fired because they will now be able to take the time to learn and educate themselves on racism.
 But she also said the other cast members who have said some “terrible things” need to be educated as well.